Wibble199/FoundryVTT-Grid-Aware-Auras/docs/api.md

 // Delete the aura on the token with a specific ID. await api.deleteAuras(token, { id: "GFjtK29pZqW88hcb" });

-// Deletes all auras on the token and any of it's items with the given name (case-insensitive). await api.deleteAuras(token, { name: "Range" }, { includeItems: true });
+// Deletes all auras on the token and any of its items with the given name (case-insensitive). await api.deleteAuras(token, { name: "Range" }, { includeItems: true });
 ```